 Underutilization or Underrepresentation – a situation wherein a lower number of protected class employees are represented than parity would predict.
 Once underutilization is quantitatively established, an employer must:

 demonstrate that the underutilization is the legitimate effect of a Bona Fide Occupational Qualification (BFOQ) or results from business necessity; or

 develop an affirmative action program with specific, action-oriented steps to overcome this underutilization.

 Work Force Analysis – a statistical analysis of the numbers and percentages of all employees by race, ethnicity, sex, or disability by EEO job category and level.

 Reviewers of this UPPS include the following:

-Position Date Chief Diversity Officer and Director, Equity and Access June 1 E2Y Assistant Vice President for Human Resources June 1 E2Y Chair, Faculty Senate June 1 E2Y Chair, Staff Council June 1 E2Y
+Position Date Chief Diversity Officer and Director, Equity and Inclusion June 1 E2Y Assistant Vice President for Human Resources June 1 E2Y Chair, Faculty Senate June 1 E2Y Chair, Staff Council June 1 E2Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

 Chief Diversity Officer and Director, Equity and Inclusion; senior reviewer of this UPPS